prodaft/cradle/docs/developer_guide/terminology.rst

 CRADLE is a note-taking tool tailored for Cyber Threat Intelligence.
 Inside notes, one can reference objects of interest, such as actors, IP addresses, etc. The following name conventions have been made for the application:

 a.
-Cases
+Entities
 ---------

-A case encloses an investigation on an actor.
+An entity encloses an investigation on an actor.

 b.
 Actors
 ----------